ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 import { Plugin } from 'ckeditor5/src/core.js';
 ```

 Note that the names of the exports may differ between the `src` and the package root.
-In the above example, the named `Plugin` import from `@ckeditor/ckeditor5-core/src/plugin.js` is exported under the same name from `@ckeditor/ckeditor5-core` and `ckeditor5/src/core.js`, but this is not guaranteed.
-In cases where the name doesn't match, you must modify the import accordingly.
+In the above example, the named `Plugin` import from `@ckeditor/ckeditor5-core/src/plugin.js` will be exported under the same name from `@ckeditor/ckeditor5-core` and `ckeditor5/src/core.js`, but this is not guaranteed.
+In cases where the names don't match, you will need to modify the import accordingly.

 There may also be cases where something you imported from the `src` folder is not exported from the package root.
-In such cases, please create a new issue in the [CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/new/choose), so we can consider adding the missing export.
+In such cases, please create a new issue in the [CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/new/choose) so we can consider adding the missing exports.

-If you run the command below, the `ckeditor5-rules/allow-imports-only-from-main-package-entry-point` eslint rule will list all places where you need to update the imports.
+If you run the following command, the `ckeditor5-rules/allow-imports-only-from-main-package-entry-point` eslint rule will list all the places where you need to update the imports.

 ```bash
 npm run lint